sudeeprp/default-coding/form-fit-function.md

 Not a problem to count customers in a neighborhood store, maybe an issue to count visitors to a site.

-Overflow is implicit behavior in this code with un-specified consequences.
+Overflow is implicit behavior in this code with unspecified consequences.

 **Who uses it?
 Which language?**
 Does this need to get integrated into a mobile app, or a lambda?